 Who Needs an LEI?

-Key takeaway: The need for a Legal Entity Identifier (LEI) primarily depends on regulatory requirements within specific jurisdictions and the nature of an entity's financial activities, especially involving transactions like securities trading, derivatives, and regulatory reporting.
+Key takeaway: The need for a Legal Entity Identifier (LEI) primarily depends on regulatory requirements within specific jurisdiction: The country or legal area whose laws and regulations apply to an entity or activity. and the nature of an entity's financial activities, especially involving transactions like securities trading, derivatives: Financial contracts (e.g., forwards, futures, swaps, options) whose value is derived from an underlying asset, rate, index, or other reference., and regulatory reporting.

 Understanding the Global Scope of Legal Entity Identifier Requirements